 Better Environments for Learning

 San Leandro Unified optimized the use of physical and technological applications to enhance safety and security throughout the district.
-New safety features are in places, such as fencing around schools, enhanced security systems, and other safety features for inside and outside campus perimeters.
+New safety features are in place, such as fencing around schools, enhanced security systems, and other safety features for inside and outside campus perimeters.
 SLUSD has also worked with Alameda County Safe Routes to School to increase student safety for school traffic flows.
 With safety as a top priority for all of our schools, SLUSD is committed to providing a safe, secure environment for all students, staff, and the community.

 Talking & Teaching in Tech